watrak77-prog/AutoJoinParty/README.md

 # **AutoJoinParty**

 **AutoJoinParty** is a lightweight, high-performance client-side Fabric utility mod designed specifically for competitive players on PvP servers.
 It automates public party joining and introduces real-time group party coordination.
 ### This mod has been mainly tested on version 1.21.11.
 Other versions have not been tested extensively and may contain bugs or compatibility issues.
-If you encounter any problems, please report them through this website: https://mods-watrak.vercel.app
+If you encounter any problems, please report them through the issue page on github

 ---